srini009/ascent_microservice/README.md

 This research proposes that a single, in transit visualization service be shared amongst multiple HPC applications to make efficient use of the in transit resources by reducing the idle time.
 We realize this idea through SERVIZ, a shared in transit visualization service.
 SERVIZ achieves cost savings of up to 40% over inline (at scale) and up to 4x reduction in idle time compared to a dedicated in transit implementation.
 In all, the results from this work identify that a shared in transit resource is an attractive approach for cost efficiency.

-SERVIZ is a hybrid MPI + RPC visualization program, depicted below:
-An illustration of the SYMBIOMON design is presented below:
+SERVIZ is a hybrid MPI + RPC visualization program that can be partitioned into multiple "instances" that are each capable of serving multiple clients simultaneously.
+RPC is used to transfer simulation data to the SERVIZ instance, and MPI is subsequently used to parallelize the visualization operation.
 ![SERVIZ](SERVIZ.svg)